 Another important element in the natural muscle building equation is selecting the right exercises to perform.
-The two primary choices of exercises include:
+The two primary choices of exercise include compound and isolation exercises.

 What does this mean?
 More weight lifted.
 As noted in the above section, this is key to myofibrillar growth.
 Therefore, compound exercises should make the bulk of your workout program.

-Isolation exercises, on the other hand, are those that will ‘isolate’ – as the name suggests – a single muscle group.
+Isolation exercises, on the other hand, are those that will ‘isolate’ a single muscle group.
 As you will be working just one muscle total here, this means less weight lifted.
 These are perfect then for inducing sarcoplasmic hypertrophy.

-So in a good natural bodybuilding program, you want to the majority of your workout targeted towards compound, heavy weight lifts in the lower rep range.
+So in a good bodybuilding program, you want to the majority of your workout targeted towards compound lifts in the lower rep range that use heavy weights.
 This will result in a permanent growth of the muscle fibers while also helping you see great strength gains.

 Natural Bodybuilding Sample Workout Routine

 Remember that you should always try and do more with each workout you do.
 This indicates progress.
-As often as possible, make that adding more weight to the bar.
-If you can’t do that however (as you will not increase weight every session), add another rep, do another set, or change your exercises around slightly.
+As often as possible, add more weight to the bar.
+However, if you can’t do that (as you will not increase weight every session), add another rep, do another set, or change your exercises around slightly.
 Just do something to challenge your body in a new manner each and every workout so that you give the body a reason to adapt and grow stronger and larger.

 Natural Bodybuilding Diet: Eating For Size